 I just want a high school diploma: can I move quickly through it and get it done?

 You can move as quickly as possible by taking a full load of classes and attending every quarter without interruption as long as you are in good standing.
-If your hurry is to get into college faster, you might consider exploring classes towards a professional/technical certificate and/or degree while working on high school diploma requirements as it could save a lot of tuition later.
+If your hurry is to get into college faster, you might consider exploring classes towards a professional/technical ATA or certificate while working on high school diploma requirements as it could save a lot of tuition later.

 Can I transfer to any 4-year college with a Professional/Technical degree or certificate?